frame (summer school)

 the tent @ frame

-The stage is calling, and we must go ON!
+The stage is calling, summer school is rolling, and we must go ON!

 To be or not to be at this one-of-a-kind literature and libations experience.
 We’ll leave that for you kids to decide.